dannycahoon/apiWorkshop/use-cases/warrantyClaim/README.md

 ![](./TicketService.png)

 ## Implementing the Warranty Claim Ticket Service API
-Now that you understand NexGen's use-case above, here is the project requirements below that you received from your project manager.
+Now that you understand NexGen's use-case above, here are the project requirements below that you received from your project manager.

+### Before you begin
+As you progress through this use-case, you will need to get access to both environments.
+At the point of the tutorial where you will need access, the tutorial will advise you.
+If you want to begin preparing ahead of time, you can [check out the options](../../environments) and decide which option makes sense for you.

 ### Design the API
 Design is critical as a first step for great APIs.
 Collaboration ensures that we are creating the correct design.
 We need our API to be well documented and we need to create a mock service in order to rapidly prototype our API